KMX (CarMax Inc.) stock is in for a key growth catalyst - The Dwinnex

-In the latest session, CarMax Inc. (NYSE: KMX) closed at 79.77 down -1.59% from its previous closing price of $81.06.
-In other words, the price has decreased by $-1.29 from its previous closing price.
-On the day, 1407556 shares were traded.
-KMX reached its highest trading level at $81.56 during the session, while it also had its lowest trading level at $79.57.
+As of close of business last night, CarMax Inc.’s stock clocked out at 81.15, up 1.48% from its previous closing price of $79.97.
+In other words, the price has increased by $+1.18 from its previous closing price.
+On the day, 1532178 shares were traded.
+KMX reached its highest trading level at $82.37 during the session, while it also had its lowest trading level at $79.84.

 Top 5 Cheap Stocks to Own Right Now